vissermc/chainlist.js/README.md

 It is implemented as a doubly linked list, therefore navigating n elements away takes O(n) time.
 Additionally, there is fast (O(1)) access to the parent list, the last element, and the element count.

-Concrete elements can either inherit from ChainList.Node or aggregate it (by passing itself as parameter, and adding the generated node as a property.
+Concrete elements can either inherit from ChainList.Node or aggregate it by passing itself as parameter, and adding the generated node as a field.
 Similarly, a concrete container can either inherit from ChainList or aggregate it.

-ChainList inherits from ChainList.Node as well, being a node in the list itself.
-Some functions, such as 'pos', 'next', and 'prev' can reach this container node.
+ChainList inherits from ChainList.Node as well, being a link in the list itself.
+Some functions, such as 'indexLink', 'nextLink', and 'prevLink' can reach this container node.

 A lot of functions are both available from a node and a container.